Chaos as thousands flee Afghanistan after Taliban takeover | Law-Order

 In the capital, a tense calm set in, with most people hiding in their homes as the Taliban deployed fighters at major intersections.
 There were scattered reports of looting and armed men knocking on doors and gates, and there was less traffic than usual on eerily quiet streets.
 Fighters could be seen searching vehicles at one of the city's main squares.

-As the U.S. lost focus on Afghanistan during the Iraq war, the Taliban eventually regrouped.
-The militants captured much of the Afghan countryside in recent years and then swept into cities as U.S. forces prepared to withdraw ahead of an Aug.
-31 deadline.
+As the US lost focus on Afghanistan during the Iraq war, the Taliban eventually regrouped.
+The militants captured much of the Afghan countryside in recent years and then swept into cities as US forces prepared to withdraw ahead of an August 31 deadline.

 Under the Taliban, which ruled in accordance with a harsh interpretation of Islamic law, women were largely confined to their homes and suspected criminals faced amputation or public execution.
 The insurgents have sought to project greater moderation in recent years, but many Afghans remain skeptical.

-Suhail Shaheen, a Taliban spokesman, tweeted that fighters had been instructed not to enter any home without permission and to protect “life, property and honor.”
-The Taliban have also said they will stay out of the upscale diplomatic quarter housing the U.S. Embassy complex and the posh villas of U.S.-allied former warlords who have fled the country or gone into hiding.
+Suhail Shaheen, a Taliban spokesman, tweeted that fighters had been instructed not to enter any home without permission and to protect "life, property and honour."
+The Taliban have also said they will stay out of the upscale diplomatic quarter housing the US Embassy complex and the posh villas of US-allied former warlords who have fled the country or gone into hiding.

-“The Taliban is seeking to shape the narrative that their accession to power is legitimate — a message for both inside Afghanistan and beyond its borders,” the Texas-based private intelligence firm Stratfor wrote.
+Those assurances are part of an effort by the Taliban to ''shape the narrative that their accession to power is legitimate — a message for both inside Afghanistan and beyond its borders," the Texas-based private intelligence firm Stratfor wrote.

 "The speed of the Taliban's final advance suggests less military dominance than effective political insurgency coupled with an incohesive Afghan political system and security force struggling with flagging morale.''
 When the Taliban last seized Kabul in 1996, it had been heavily damaged in the civil war that broke out among rival warlords after the Soviet withdrawal seven years earlier.
 The city was then home to around a million people, most traveling on dusty roads by bicycle or aging taxi.